AKHILESHKHOSE/PROJECT_1/README.md

 ## Project Credit

-This project includes the Final project, which was provided by <a href="https://internshala.com" >Internshala </a>
+This project includes the Final project, which was provided by <a href="https://internshala.com" target="_blank">Internshala </a>
  as part of their [mention the program or initiative, if applicable].

 I am grateful to Internshala for providing this project, which has been invaluable for my learning and development.